zhangce/Day2Example/README.md

 ## Deployed Models

-Deployed models are a collection of models that each call to the API will use to answer each call to the Serving APIs.
+Deployed models are a collection of models that are used for each call to the serving API.

 All deployed models are stored in the branch `deployed_models`.